Types of Investment Funds

 Types of Investment Funds:

 These fund types serve similar purposes, fundamentally.
 They allow you to invest in a diversified portfolio of assets that you might not otherwise be able to gather yourself.
 But it’s important to understand the features that make each fund type unique.

 Open-end funds, like those offered by Fidelity, Vanguard and other leading mutual fund groups, continuously offer and redeem shares based on each day’s closing net asset value (NAV).
 Shares are priced each day based on their NAV.

 Closed-end funds are different.
 They raise money through an IPO (initial public offering), just like a company going public, and then begin trading on an exchange.

 Because these funds trade like stocks, you buy them through a brokerage account.
-And you can trade them intraday using market orders, limit orders or stop orders.
+And you can trade them intraday using market or limit orders.
 They are marginable like stocks too.

 A closed-end fund’s market price at any given time may be higher or lower than its NAV.
-If it is trading above the NAV, it is said to be trading at a premium.
-If it is trading below the NAV, it is trading at a discount.
+If it’s trading above the NAV, it’s said to be trading at a premium.
+If it’s trading below the NAV, it’s trading at a discount.

 Mutual funds are the oldest type of investment fund.
 Like the other types, they’re vehicles that pool money from investors to buy securities.
 The basket of assets is priced and sold to the public on a daily basis.

 The daily basis part is an important distinction.
 Unlike other fund types, which we’ll discuss in a moment, the price of a mutual fund changes exactly once a day.
 In an actively managed mutual fund, the managers may trade the assets inside the fund throughout the trading day.
 But you can’t make money trading shares of the fund intraday.